viraj-khatavkar/hawkeye/README.md

 }
 ```

-The above code will just resize your images in 2 types `banner` and `large`.
+The above code will just resize your images in only 2 types - `banner` and `large`.
 The response will be:

 ```php
 array (size=2)